You are here

 - Open to children ages 2 to 4 years old & their adult caregivers - parent, aunt or uncle, older brother or sister, grandparent, neighbor, or nanny

-- Three convenient locations throughout Austin (Blake Manor, Pecan Springs, Guerrero-Thompson, Houston)
+- Four convenient locations throughout Austin (Blake Manor, Brooke, Guerrero-Thompson, Houston)

 Program Information Flyer (English & Spanish)

 - To empower caregivers and parents of young children with the tools they need to help their children to achieve school readiness

 - To help caregivers understand the important role they play in their child's development and school success